MethodsAndPractices/vsteam/docs/Get-VSTeamPolicy.md

 ## SYNOPSIS

-Get the code policies in the specified Visual Studio Team Services or Team Foundation Server project.
+Get the code policies in the specified Azure DevOps or Team Foundation Server project.

 ## SYNTAX

 ## DESCRIPTION

-Get the code policies in the specified Visual Studio Team Services or Team Foundation Server project.
+Get the code policies in the specified Azure DevOps or Team Foundation Server project.

 ## EXAMPLES